Iyengar Yoga for Beginners

 It is particularly well-suited to yoga students who have a meticulous approach to yoga and an interest in the body’s anatomy.
 Beginners who do not feel ready to participate in a “flow” practice of yoga (where each pose flows into the next) find Iyengar yoga to be educational and beneficial.

 You can now learn the wonderful practice of Iyengar Yoga from the ground up with our most experienced teacher Greg Walsh.
-Join us for our upcoming 12 week course for beginners, starting on Monday the 24th of September, and learn the alignment principles, correct breathing, and an introduction to the philosophy of Iyengar yoga.
+Join us on our upcoming 8 weeks course for beginners, starting on Monday the 15th of April, and learn the alignment principles, correct breathing, and an introduction to the philosophy of Iyengar yoga.
 Week on week, the foundation work will be sequentially introduced to give you a clear understanding of the particulars of Iyengar yoga practice, and to maximize healthy yoga development.
-Over the 12 week course you should expect to improve in mobility, strength and flexibility and bodily intelligence.
+Over the 8 week course you should expect to improve in mobility, strength and flexibility and bodily intelligence.
 Under the teacher’s guidance, each student studies at their own pace.

 Book your space here !!!